kylemichaelreaves/landlord_data/README.md

 0. Create a Postgres database of tables from each of the cities exported dataframes

 ## Database / Table Schema
 I caused unnecessary problems for myself by being inconsistent with casing and column names.
-I wrote are text casing functions in helpers.py for changing from one to the other.
+I wrote functions to switch between cases.
+Those functions are in helpers.py.

 ```sql
 CREATE TABLE jersey_city (